Frequently asked questions about the funding model

 While AFCA's interim funding model and fee structure served the scheme well during our establishment phase, we believed there were improvements that could be made to make a fairer, more equitable model.

-When will the new funding model apply?
+When was the new funding model implemented?

 About the consultation